JCumin/Brachylog/README.md

 Currently in development.
 Uses SWI-Prolog as Prolog engine.

+#How to use

+Get the whole repository.
+It contains an Eclipse project for the Brachylog interpreter.
+You have to add the variable `PATH` with value `${project_loc:Brachylog}/lib` in the environment tab of the run configuration for the interpreter to fully work. **You need to have SWI-Prolog installed on your computer** (version 7 at least).
+The Brachylog code, the input and the output are set in the class `Main` for the moment.

+If you have troubles getting the interpreter to work on a simple Brachylog program (e.g. `,"This works!"w`), it most likely comes from the JPL libraries used to call SWI-Prolog from the Java program (Check that you correctly set the `PATH` variable).
+A file `compiled_brachylog.pl` is generated at the root of the project when you run the application, which contains the Prolog equivalent of your Brachylog code.
+You can consult this in a normal SWI-Prolog interpreter and run `brachylog_main(Input,Output).` to get the result of yout Brachylog program, as an alternative to having the result in the Java application.

 #Program structure

 *(We assume that the reader has basic knowledge of Prolog in the following.
 We will use `§` to denote comments in Brachylog code, although this character is not actually recognized by the Brachylog parser as a comment.)*